Blog

 • Speak (app): AI-powered speaking practice with real-time pronunciation feedback

-• Lingoda Sprint: Online classes with real teachers + AI practice between sessions
+• Lingoda Sprint: Online classes with real teachers plus AI practice between sessions

 These tools work best as supplements.
 They cannot replace structured courses for exam preparation (TestDaF, DSH, Goethe).